boemer00/edge-processing-remote-sensing/README.md

 Install the package using `setup.py`:

-- `$ pip install .`
+- `$ pip install -r requirements.txt`

 ## Model Architecture and Training
 The project employs a **MobileNetV3Small**-based architecture, known for its lightweight structure and efficacy on edge devices.

 ### Hyperparameter Optimisation
-The model's hyperparameters have been fine-tuned using Optuna, a hyperparameter optimisation framework that systematically searches for the most effective parameter configuration.
-The focus areas include:
+Hyperparameters are optimised using Optuna integrated with MLflow for tracking.
+The optimisation process is managed through a `pipeline.py` script that puts together data preparation, model training, and hyperparameter searching.

-### Training Regimen
+### Training
 The training process adopts data augmentation strategies to enrich the dataset, enhancing the model's ability to generalise from limited samples.
 Techniques such as rotation, translation, and scaling are applied to simulate a variety of operational scenarios.

 ### Evaluation and Metrics